7 Pre-Med Summer Activities To Do Despite COVID-19

 4. Prep for the MCAT

 As far as pre-med summer activities go, this one is a given.
 If you haven’t already taken the MCAT, you will have to tame the beast one day.
 The last day you can take the MCAT in 2020 is September 28.
 If you’re aiming for that date, you have three months to whip yourself into MCAT shape.
 However, the 2021 MCAT testing cycle begins in January, which gives you ample time to start your content review now.
-Blueprint MCAT knows every student preps at a different pace, which is why we offer 6-month, 9-month, and 12-month Blueprint MCAT Online Course plans or Live Online Course options!
+Blueprint MCAT knows every student preps at a different pace, which is why we offer 6-month, 9-month, and 12-month Blueprint MCAT Self-Paced Course plans or Live Online Course options!
 Blueprint Prep also has one-on-one experienced Blueprint MCAT Tutors that create a study plan based on your schedule.
 The MCAT is not something you can (or should) cram for; slow and steady will get you to the finish line without getting burnt out.

 5. Find a New Hobby